-The Council has designated the Monitoring Officer as the Money Laundering Reporting Officer (MLRO).
-He can be contacted on 01206 282213 or at andrew.weavers@colchester.gov.uk
+The Council has designated the Monitoring Officer as the Money Laundering Reporting Officer (MLRO) who can be contacted at andrew.weavers@colchester.gov.uk or on 01206 282213.

-In the absence of the MLRO or in instances where it is suspected that the MLRO themselves are involved in suspicious transactions, concerns should be raised with the Council's Section 151 Officer, Sean Plummer.
+In the absence of the MLRO or in instances where it is suspected that the MLRO themselves are involved in suspicious transactions, concerns should be raised with the Council's Section 151 Officer, Andrew Small.